 This cluster is about your determination to achieve explicit results and solutions.
 Strength in this cluster may manifest in the form of high deliverables and strong output, which are often measurable or tangible.
 A high score on this cluster portrays a focus on business management, which you likely perform in a directive, task-oriented fashion.
 This leadership style is about pace setting, and is often commanding and monitoring in nature.
-It helps create enhanced visibility for an organization.
-Individual scales that may shed further light on the innovative side of this cluster are PS (to add innovation to this leadership smart) and ST (for long-term impact).
+Individual scales that may shed further light on the innovative side of this cluster are PS (to add innovation to this leadership smart) and ST.